Summers v. Cabela’s

 Brady and Hudson and Castle law in Wilmington filed a wrongful death suit in Delaware’s Superior Court on behalf of KeKe Anderson’s family against Cabela’s.
 The suit alleges that the company negligently sold to a straw purchaser, abetting gun trafficking which led to KeKe Anderson’s death.
 Cabela’s moved to dismiss the case, claiming that Delaware law immunizes licensed gun dealers from civil liability.
 Brady argued that the state statute does not broadly immunize gun dealers, especially when they violate gun laws; and Cabela’s may be held accountable for its negligent actions that lead to KeKe Anderson’s death.

-Oral Arguments were heard in front of the Superior Court of Delaware regarding the Cabela’s motion to dismiss the case.
+Oral Arguments were heard in front of the Supreme Court of Delaware on November 20, 2019, appealing the Superior Court decision regarding Cabela’s motion to dismiss the case (watch argument here).
 We are currently awaiting a decision from the court.